 In 1994, Welch's Divergence made waves with its industrial-inspired designs by Vanessa Leyonhjelm.
 In 2019, Sylvia will amaze audiences with Jérôme Kaplan's modern twist on classical Grecian costume.Justine Summers.
 Photography Jim McFarlane

 Welch is particularly known for his inventive pas de deux.
-Senior Artist Nicola Curry, who is currently learning Sylvia, says, "There are always intricate ways of getting into the lifts.
-The men are getting a good workout, lifting all the women!
-Within one particular lift, there will be two, three or four different grip and positioning changes while we're above their heads.
+Senior Artist Nicola Curry, who is currently learning Sylvia, says, "There are intricate ways of getting into the lifts, and the men are getting a good workout, lifting all the women!
+Within one particular lift, there will be two or three different grip and positioning changes while we're above their heads.
 So it's been a wonderful challenge."

 With its three interwining love lines, Sylvia offers a bounty of pas de deux, which include some surprise reversals of traditional roles.Madeleine Eastoe and Kevin Jackson.
 Photography Jeff Busby